Home

 - Do you recall the license plate?

-- How long have you own this vehicle for?
+- How long have you owned this vehicle?

 - Do you have a car loan and if so which bank?
 Can you give me their number and the loan number?